RUN-Collaborations/font-select-rcl/Readme.md

 # To Do
  * Add graphite-enabled fonts to dropdown when GraphiteCheck returns true
  * Make FontDropDown headless (not dependent on MUI)
- * Only include fonts in FontDropDown when FontCheck returns true
  * Add woff/woff versions of some graphite-enabled fonts with version listed when GraphiteCheck return true
  * Further develop FontSize
  * Add line height settings when Graphite-check returns true
+ * Apply ESLint

 ## Project Goals
 Deliver a React Component Library (RCL) that:
  * Returns a selectable dropdown list for styling by the RCL consumer (in process).
  * Offers a font size setting. (in process)
  * Test around 500 font families to indentify whether or not they are installed in the local environment.
-Only deteted fonts are presented in the dropdown.
+Only detected fonts are presented in the dropdown.
     * Font tested are listed in the [fonts.json array(https://github.com/RUN-Collaborations/font-select-rcl/blob/main/src/fonts/fonts.json)], including:
       * Windows 11 system and supplemental font families
       * MacOS system and downloadable font families thru Monterey (v12)